sebastianlarisch/spryker-docs/docs/scos/dev/data-export/202009.0/data-export.md

 ## Overwriting Existing .csv Files Upon Repeated Command Run

-When exporting data, the newly generated .csv files overwrite the existing ones.
+When exporting data, the newly generated CSV files overwrite the existing ones.
 Currently, this behavior is not configurable.

-If you wish to generate new .csv files without overwriting eventual existing ones, you may use a *{timestamp}* tag in the name of the file to be generated.
-For example, if you use the default structure of the .yml export configuration file, upon repeated launch of the `console data:export --config file-name.yml`, the already existing export .csv files will be generated with different file names according to the* {timestamp}* on the moment of its creation, and therefore will not be overwritten.
+If you wish to generate new CSV files without overwriting eventual existing ones, you may use a *{timestamp}* tag in the name of the file to be generated.
+For example, if you use the default structure of the .yml export configuration file, upon repeated launch of the `console data:export --config file-name.yml`, the already existing export CSV files will be generated with different file names according to the* {timestamp}* on the moment of its creation, and therefore will not be overwritten.
 And vice versa: if you want to overwrite the existing files, remove *{timestamp}* from the *destination* parameter of the .yml file for the necessary *data_entity* items, for example:

 Initial file: